hassanvand/DataJSobhan/README.md

 On the interactive map you can toggle between diffrent crimes to see their numbers in different beats throughout 2019 to 2022.

+## My Assumption

+Sideshows has gotten out of control in the city.
+They are dangerous for drivers, passnegers, bysatnders and others.
+They casue harm to quality of life in the city with noise, disturbance and traffic.
+They are distructive as they destroy streets, pavements and markings that need to be fixed with the city money that can go to other issues.
+Violence is another serious issue with firearms, gubshots and shootings in the neighbourhoods that incure the city millions of dollors each year.
+Based on my maps there might be correlation betweet areas with high numbers of sideshows and crime

 ## Sources:
 District 5 Councilmember [Noel Gallo](https://www.oaklandca.gov/officials/noel-gallo) who has been pursuing to pass a Sideshow Spectator and Promoter Ordinance to curb sideshows in Oakland: